megahomyak/hotfuzz/README.md

 ```

 You can change `initially_invisible` to `True` if you want the HotFuzz window to be invisible when the user is in the "Hot" mode and the input field is empty.
 This can help if in your program the user needs to be looking at something while taking actions.

+Be aware that when passing a list of arguments where at least one sequence of big letters matches the beginning of another sequence of big letters (of a different item), a `HotCollision` will be raised (when creating a `HotFuzz` instance) because the item with the longer sequence will be inaccessible, which should not happen.